Comment on page

 There should be a connection to the breaker panel with a transfer switch to install backup or redundant power options.

 Generally speaking, power from the grid is pretty reliable.
-Sometimes the power goes out, making backup or redundant power crucial, especially if used for medical needs.
-It's ideal to be able to operate climate control, lighting, an elevator, or any other electrical device at any time.
+Sometimes, the power goes out, making backup or redundant power crucial, especially if used for medical needs.
+Operating climate control, lighting, an elevator, or any other electrical device at any time is ideal.

 For multi-family housing (especially for rent) that doesn't provide space for someone to easily install a generator or solar, a backup/redundant power source for the entire building should be strongly considered.